sambhare/vscode-vc6-keybindings/README.md

 # Visual C++ 6.0 Keymap for Visual Studio Code

-This extension ports Visual C++ 6.0 keyboard shortcuts to Visual Studio Code.
+This extension ports several Visual C++ 6.0 keyboard shortcuts to Visual Studio Code.
 After installing the extension and restarting VS Code your favorite keyboard shortcuts from Visual C++ 6.0 are now available.

 ## What keyboard shortcuts are included?